Thoroughbred racing: Values

 In 1976, Canadian Bound became the first Thoroughbred yearling racehorse ever to be sold for more than US$1 million when he was purchased at the Keeneland July sale by Canadians, Ted Burnett and John Sikura Jr.

 Organizations

+Jockey clubs

+Per the Oxford English Dictionary the concept of a jockey club dates to at least 1775 and is, in the generic, a "club or association for the promotion and regulation of horse racing."
+There are scores of national and regional jockey clubs, also called racing associations, worldwide.
+In addition to thoroughbreds, jockey clubs may race standardbred horses, Quarter Horses, or Arabians.

 Ireland

 Racing is governed on an All-Ireland basis, with two bodies sharing organising responsibility.
 The Irish Horseracing Regulatory Board is the rulemaking and enforcement body, whilst Horse Racing Ireland governs and promotes racing.
 In 2013, Ireland exported more than 4,800 Thoroughbreds to 37 countries worldwide with a total value in excess of €205 million ($278 million).
 This is double the number of horses exported annually from the U.S.

 Great Britain

 In Great Britain, Thoroughbred horse racing is governed by the British Horseracing Authority (BHA) which makes and enforces the rules, issues licences or permits to trainers and jockeys, and runs the races through their race course officials.
 The Jockey Club in the UK has been released from its regulatory function but still performs various supporting roles.

 A significant part of the BHA's work relates to the disciplining of trainers and jockeys, including appeals from decisions made by the course stewards.
 Disciplinary enquiries usually relate to the running of a horse, for example: failure to run a horse on its merits, interference with other runners, excessive use of the whip.
 The emergence of internet betting exchanges has created opportunities for the public to lay horses and this development has been associated with some high-profile disciplinary proceedings.

 In order to run under rules a horse must be registered at Weatherbys as a Thoroughbred.
 It must also reside permanently at the yard of a trainer licensed by the BHA or a permit holder.
 Similarly the horse's owner or owners must be registered as owners.